SummaryRead the full fact sheet

 Nuts can trigger allergic reactions

-All tree nuts, peanuts and seeds have the potential to trigger in people with a nut allergy.
 Unlike many other allergies where children seem to ‘grow out of it’, peanut allergies tend to persist into adulthood.

 There is no cure for allergies, so if you or your child have a nut or seed allergy, avoid nuts, seeds and foods containing them until you have seen a doctor who specialises in food allergies (an allergist).
-They will conduct medically supervised food challenges to find out which nuts or seeds you may be allergic to.
+They will conduct medically supervised food tests to find out which nuts or seeds you may be allergic to.

 Where to get help